ethereum/ethereum-org-website/src/content/decentralization/index.md

 Peer-to-peer systems are a classic internet example.
 Because users double as servers (providing computer power while using the services) these protocols are decentralized by default.
 Examples include BitTorrent and Skype.
 In fact, much of the underlying technology of the internet is based on [end-to-end networking](https://en.wikipedia.org/wiki/End-to-end_principle), an idea strongly related to peer-to-peer networks.

-You could say that it still works this way, but that some of the "ends" have become extremely powerful and popular.
+It's still an end-to-end system in many respects.
+However, some of the "ends" have become extremely powerful and popular.
 In other words, rather than talking directly with the devices of our friends, family members, and random internet people (something that is completely possible through direct peer-to-peer or highly decentralized architectures), we all talk to social media servers.

 ## Decentralization in Ethereum {#ethereum-decentralized}